 Paragraph 2.3. (former), discussion on amending and renumber:

 "2.4.
 "Complex electronic vehicle control systems" are those electronic control systems which are subject to a hierarchy of control in which a controlled function controlled by an electronic system or the driver may be over-ridden by a higher level electronic control system/function.
-A function which is over-ridden function becomes part of the complex system, [as well as any overriding system/function within the scope of this Regulation.
-The transmission links to and from overriding systems/function outside of the scope of this Regulation shall also be included.]"
+A function which is over-ridden function becomes part of the complex system, as well as any overriding system/function within the scope of this Regulation.
+The transmission links to and from overriding systems/function outside of the scope of this Regulation shall also be included."

 Paragraph 2.4. (former), discussion on amending and renumber: